suitcasemedia/client-side-sockets-demo/README.md

 TODO:
 * State managment with Redux,
+* Add SCSS to the build
-* Refactor CSS into modular CSS
+* Refactor CSS into modular SCSS
 * Test suite